projen/projen/docs/api/cdktf.md

 Wether provenance statements should be generated when the package is published.

-It's currently supported only when publishing a package with npm or pnpm package managers.
-Yarn is not supported at this time.
+A supported package manager is required to publish a package with npm provenance statements and you will need to use a supported CI/CD provider.

+Note that the projen `Release` and `Publisher` components are using `publib` to publish packages, which is using npm internally and supports provenance statements independently of the package manager used.

 > [https://docs.npmjs.com/generating-provenance-statements](https://docs.npmjs.com/generating-provenance-statements)